MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 1. Select **OK** to close the management point properties window.

-Repeat these steps for additional management points as needed, and for any software update points.
+Repeat these steps for other management points as needed, and for any software update points.

 ## Configure boundary groups